 Given the promotion of the 3D modelling stage into the heart of the design process, the 3D LIM must address the problem of the time taken and complexity of construction of a 3D model, otherwise these barriers to adoption of real-time 3D graphics would be inherent in the adoption of a 3D LIM.

 Finally, Batty [80] states that modelling takes place to explain, explore, experiment, and engage.
 The primary role of a 3D LIM is to provide a designer with a landscape modelling tool and a 3D LIM would seem well placed to support all the roles identified by Batty.
 The linked analyses combined with a 3D landscape model can aid explanation.
-The interactivity of the 3D views allows a user to explore and promotes engagement and, finally, the editable 2D plan permits experimentation.
+The interactivity of the 3D views allows a user to explore and promotes engagement and, finally, the editable nature permits experimentation.

 IMPLEMENTATION OF A 3D LIM